wp-plugins/google-rank-badge/readme.txt

 = How to Use =
 *   In a page or post: [grank]

-(Replace the first and last []'s with normal html greater/less than signs).

 = Setttings =

 *   Highlight color using color picker in admin settings